purduesigbots/EngineeringNotebookTemplate/README.md

 #### Creating Git Commit Logs
 * Run the gitlogCreator.sh script in BASH, in the desired PROS directory.
-* You will need the git and pandoc packages for BASH.
+* You will need the git and pandoc command line tools.
 * The script will create a "gitlog.tex" file that can be copied into the engineering notebook.

 #### Adding PROS Code to an iteration